 - Configure access to the Raspberry Pi serial port.
-Ciseco hardware (e.g. Slice of Pi, Slice of Radio, and Pi-Lite) all communicate with programs on the Raspberry Pi via the serial port.
+Ciseco hardware (e.g. Slice of Pi and Slice of Radio) all communicate with programs on the Raspberry Pi via the serial port.
 Since the Raspberry Pi ships with exclusive access to this port, we need to do some reconfiguration.
 You need to carry out this task for Ciseco hardware to work properly.

 - Install minicom, a terminal emulator that allows you to type characters on the serial port and receive characters from the serial port.
 You should carry out this task if you don't already have a program that allows you to easily access the serial port.